 Sheet Pan Honey-Soy Sticky Chicken has quickly become a weeknight staple in my house!
 It’s so easy to throw together and can be served 100 different ways!
-Last night we had it with steamed broccolini and toasted coconut rice.
+Last night we had it with Sautéed Cabbage and Toasted Coconut Rice.
 I’ve also chopped it up and thrown it to lettuce cups with cauliflower rice for an easy low-carb dinner!

 The best part about this recipe is it’s super flexible.
 Most of the ingredients can be swapped or substituted out for other ingredients.
 Check out the ingredient notes at the bottom of the recipe card for appropriate swaps.

 Ingredients You’ll Need:

 All you need is a few simple ingredients to make this recipe, most of which you probably already have in your pantry: boneless skinless chicken thighs, ginger, garlic, scallions, neutral oil, soy sauce, hoisin sauce, toasted sesame oil, honey, Sambal or sriracha, and toasted sesame seeds. *See the notes section of the recipe card below for ingredient substitutions.

 Recipe Step by Step: